AllKind/ipset_list/README.md

 - ipset_list -c -m -d $'\n' setA     - show members and sum of setA, delim with newline
 - ipset_list -c -m -r -s setA        - show members resolved and sorted + sum of setA
 - ipset_list -i -Fr "^210\\..*" setA - show only members of setA matching the regex "^210\\..*"
+- ipset_list -a -c -Fh "Type:hash:ip" -Fr "^210\\..*" - show all information of sets with type hash:ip,
+matching the regex "^210\\..*", show match and members sum